 A Report by the CRPPH Expert Group on the Regulatory Application of Authorisation (EGRA)

-The Regulatory Application of Authorisation: The View of the NEA Committee on Radiological Protection and Public Health Committee on Radiation Protection and Public Health (Paper presented at the 11th International Congress of the International Radiation Protection Association: external link).
+The Regulatory Application of Authorisation: The View of the NEA Committee on Radiological Protection and Public Health Committee on Radiological Protection and Public Health (Paper presented at the 11th International Congress of the International Radiation Protection Association: external link).

-in Radiological Protection, An Expert Group Report
+The Way Forward in Radiological Protection, An Expert Group Report

 (pdf format, 217 kb)

-to Authorisation in the Field of Radiological Protection
+A New Approach to Authorisation in the Field of Radiological Protection

 The Road Test Report (pdf format, 342 kb)